 As this protocol must run many times during a game, we consider each operation of the protocol as a "session", each of which has a unique name that is derived from the context.
-A benefit of this is that the unique name can be used with the Web Locks API to prevent race conditions that may occur due to this protocol running asynchronously.
+This has another benefit as the unique name can then be used with the Web Locks API to prevent race conditions that may occur due to this protocol running asynchronously.

-3.4 Proof system
+2.4 Proof system